jlehtine/ai-chatter/README.md

   the language model to behave in a certain way.
 An example initialization might
   be: _"In this chat you are a polite research assistant helping scientists and providing them with scientific citations."_ This is a kind of "programming" for the language model.
-If the command is given without any initialization prompt then any existing initialization is cleared.
+If this command is given without any initialization prompt then any existing initialization is cleared.

 - `/show [<property...>]`